NEWSFriday, 18 May 2018 - Björn Gustavsson

 primop 'match_fail'({'function_clause',_@c4})

-Here a tuple is built and assigned to _@c2
+endHere a tuple is built and assigned to _@c2.
+It is then matched

-in a case
+in a case.

 First the code is optimized like this to eliminate the tuple building

-in each clause of the first case
+in each clause of the first case:

 'c'/1 =